 - A. A player has 59 cards in her deck, but 60 listed on the decklist. - B. A player in a Legacy tournament lists Mana Drain (a banned card) on his decklist. - C. A player has a 56-card decklist.
-His actual deck contains 60 cards, with four Dispels not listed. - D. A player has a Pacifism in his deck from a previous opponent. - E. A player lists 'Sarkhan' in a format with both Sarkhan, the Dragonspeaker and Sarkhan Unbroken - F. A player looking at her sideboard during a game fails to keep it clearly separate from her deck.
+His actual deck contains 60 cards, with four Dispels not listed. - D. A player has a Pacifism in his deck from a previous opponent. - E. A player lists 'Sarkhan' in a format with both Sarkhan, the Dragonspeaker and Sarkhan Unbroken.